Examples of How the TAAF Program Is Helping U.S. Manufacturing Firms Compete Against Increasing Imports

 Northwest Trade Adjustment Assistance Center (NWTAAC)

-A Washington manufacturer of wheelchair positioning products that lost business to imports from China and Mexico entered the TAAF program in 2013.
-The firm developed a strategy to improve operations.
-TAAF technical assistance was employed for market research, promotional implementation, succession planning, website revision, and manufacturing process improvements.
-The firm’s sales increased in each year of implementation.
-At the conclusion of three years of TAAF implementation in 2016, the firm had increased sales and employment by 16 percent with gains in sales and productivity projected for the coming years.
+A Washington manufacturer of wood windows that lost business to imports from Canada and China entered the TAAF program in 2012.
+A strategy was developed to focus on a niche market.
+TAAF technical assistance was employed for industry certification and website redesign.
+The company recovered and grew.
+In 2017, after six years of TAAF implementation, the firm had increased sales by 61 percent and increased employment by 36 percent.
+The firm expects continued gains in sales, employment, and productivity for the coming years.

 Rocky Mountain Trade Adjustment Assistance Center (RMTAAC)